Tree Service in Cedar Creek, Olathe

 Common Tree Problems in Cedar Creek

-The mature sweetgums and pin oaks bring their own issues.
-Sweetgums drop heavy limbs and spiny gumballs and are prone to storm breakage, while pin oaks rooted in this poorly drained floodplain soil show iron chlorosis and increasing bacterial leaf scorch.
+The mature sweetgums and pin oaks along the creek corridor have their own issues.
+Sweetgums drop heavy limbs and spiny gumballs and are prone to storm breakage, while pin oaks in this low-drainage floodplain area can show stress and yellowing in difficult drainage years.
 Trees along the Cedar Creek corridor take the full brunt of storms tracking up the I-35 path, so hanging deadwood and split limbs over homes are a constant seasonal concern.

 - Pine wilt killing Scotch pine windbreaks throughout the area